azaleawu/oligarchy-permafrost-microbiomes/README.md

 # Genome-resolved analysis of ARGs and virulence-associated genes in permafrost metagenomes

-This repository provides a cleaned, generalized and reviewer-readable computational workflow for a genome-resolved metagenomic analysis of antibiotic resistance genes (ARGs) and virulence-associated genes in permafrost metagenomes.
+This repository provides a generalized computational workflow for a genome-resolved metagenomic analysis of antibiotic resistance genes (ARGs) and virulence-associated genes in permafrost metagenomes.

 The repository is designed to document the analysis logic, software, parameters and scripts used to generate the main derived matrices, statistical outputs, source-data tables and analytical plotting panels.
 Raw sequencing reads, large intermediate files and external databases are not included in this repository.